-I am a systems builder and hacker who is interested in the design of scalable and secure distributed systems.
+I am a systems builder and hacker with a focus on systems design and distributed systems.

 Angela Jiang, Daniel Lin-Kit Wong, Christopher Canel, Ishan Misra, Michael Kaminsky, Michael A. Kozuch, Padmanabhan Pillai, David G. Andersen, Gregory R. Ganger.
 USENIX ATC 2018.